 This one-semester course will focus on improving students' ability to read and work with complex texts.
-Students in this course will continue to master reading strategies that enable them to be successful in their content area classes, on standardized tests, and in post high school literacy experiences.
-The course will offer daily instruction and practice in effective reading and study skills as well as the opportunity to practice and apply these learned skills to core subjects.
-Students need not take Strategies for Academic Success I in order to enroll in this course.

-STRATEGIES FOR ACADEMIC SUCCESS II - RESOURCE (South)

-This year-long course meets during a student's resource period opposite lunch and focuses on improving students' ability to read and work with complex texts.
-The components of this course include direct instruction of strategic reading and learning strategies, vocabulary development, fluency improvement, and comprehension expansion applied to all content areas.
-This course is designed for students who have demonstrated slight deficiency in skills taught in English and Communication I and could benefit from more individualized instruction.
-One day a week is set aside for students to apply the strategies they are learning to their homework.
+Students in this course will continue to master reading strategies that enable them to be successful in their content area classes and in post high school literacy experiences.
+Teachers will provide daily instruction and practice in effective reading and study skills as well as the opportunity to practice and apply these learned skills to core subjects.
+Many of the activities in the course center on reading nonfiction and forming an argument.
+In addition, a special emphasis on preparation for standardized tests is included in this course.
+Students need not take Strategies for Academic Success I or II in order to enroll in this course.
+STRATEGIES FOR ACADEMIC SUCCESS III - RESOURCE (South) Eligible Grade Level: 11 Prerequisite: Teacher and/or Department Chair Recommendation This year-long course meets during a student's resource period opposite lunch and focuses on improving students' ability to read and work with complex texts, develop an argument, and perform well on standardized tests.
+Direct support of the Advocacy Project, a major assignment in English and Communication III, will be provided.
+In addition, students will have a voice in deciding which skills they need to practice, and individualized instruction will be provided to help students develop those skills.